Northeast Zone Fishing

 Note: All visitors must have in their possession a free daily permit to access the wildlife area.
 Permits are available at several self-check-in stations at entry points and parking lots.
 Wildlife viewers and anglers also need a parking permit to park on the wildlife area.
 The $7 daily or $22 annual permit can be purchased online or at an ODFW office that sells licenses or at a license sales agent.
 Learn more about ODFW’s Wildlife Area Parking Permit Program.

-The Tule Lake unit, including the auto route, will remain open through September 30.
-The Glass Hill unit is open to foot traffic only.
+The Tule Lake unit, including the auto route, has been closed as of September 30.
+The Glass Hill unit is open to foot traffic and grouse hunting.
 Visitors are advised to carefully read posted signs and consult the wildlife area administrative rules.
 Rules that apply to all areas are at the top (at the above link), and then scroll down to page 8, #635-008-120, for additional rules specific to Ladd Marsh.
 Dogs are not permitted within the Wildlife Area, on or off leash except during authorized game bird hunting seasons.

 There are numerous quality viewing opportunities from county roads that pass through the area.
 Binoculars or a spotting scope will help as many animals are best viewed from a distance.

-A few shorebirds continue in the shallows and mud flats left by the drying conditions.
+A few shorebirds continue to use the shallows and mud flats left by the drying conditions.
 Western, least, solitary and semipalmated sandpiper, long-billed dowitcher, and other shorebirds have been observed recently.

 Deer and elk may be visible in fields and meadows as they look for water and green forage.
 Take care not to approach them to avoid spooking them into roadways or other hazards.
 9/1/15